coreruleset/coreruleset/.github/ISSUE_TEMPLATE/01_false-positive.md

 When using a CDN or cloud server, the naming of the logs and their location depends on the provider.
 Please refer to their documentation.

-If you can not submit a curl call nor log files or a payload to reproduce the behavior, there is litterally nothing we can do for you.
+If you cannot submit neither curl call nor log files nor a payload to reproduce the behavior, there is litterally nothing we can do for you.
 Please help us to the information we need to help you.
 -->